LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 Message sending performance
 ---------------------------

-For a detailed discussion on message sending performance, see the :ref:`performance_performance` section.
+For a detailed discussion on message-sending performance, see the :ref:`performance_performance` section.